Skip Homeier: Adult roles

-Homeier was also cast as “Wichita Kid “ in a Rawhide episode airing November 23, 1965 entitled Brush War at Buford.
+Homeier was also cast as “Wichita Kid” in a Rawhide episode airing November 23, 1965, entitled “Brush War at Buford”.

 Homeier also made two guest appearances on Perry Mason, both times as the defendant.
 In 1961, he played Dr. Edley in "The Case of the Pathetic Patient", and in 1965, he played the police sergeant Dave Wolfe in "The Case of the Silent Six".
 In 1964, he guest-starred in The Addams Family episode "Halloween with the Addams Family" with Don Rickles.
 Also in 1964, he portrayed Dr. Roy Clinton in The Outer Limits episode "Expanding Human" (1963).
 In a very busy year, he also appeared in the Combat! episode "The Impostor" (1964, S3 E10).
 He also appeared in the Combat! episode "Night Patrol" (1963, S1 E22) as Lt.
 Billy Joe Cranston.

-Homeier was cast as Doc Holliday in the 1964 episode, "The Quiet and the Fury" on Death Valley Days.
-In a 1965 Death Valley Days episode, "Fighting Sky Pilot", hosted by Ronald Reagan, Homeier played a pastor, Ben Darniell, in Carson City, Nevada.
-In the storyline, the minister Darniell attempts to rescue a saloon girl, Claire Vernon (Carol Brewster), from her oppressive employer.
+Homeier was cast in the feature film The Ghost and Mr. Chicken (1966) with Don Knotts.

-Homeier was cast in the feature film The Ghost and Mr. Chicken (1966) with Don Knotts; and he continued to be frequently cast on television as a guest star, often as a villain, including in all four of Irwin Allen's science-fiction series in the mid-to-late 1960s.
-He guest-starred as well on Star Trek: The Original Series in two episodes: as the Nazi-like character Melakon in "Patterns of Force" (1968), as Dr. Rota Sevrin in "The Way to Eden" (1969), and in Longstreet (1971).
-In 1969 he was a guest star on the TV show Mannix, in the third season episode called "A Sleep in the Deep".
+He continued to be cast frequently on television as a guest star, often as a villain.
+He appeared in all four of Irwin Allen's science-fiction series in the mid-to-late 1960s.
+He guest-starred on Star Trek: The Original Series in two episodes: as the Nazi-like character Melakon in "Patterns of Force" (1968) and as Dr. Rota Sevrin in "The Way to Eden" (1969).
+He appeared on Longstreet (1971).
+In 1969, he was a guest star on the TV show Mannix, in the third-season episode called "A Sleep in the Deep".
 One of his last roles was a one-liner in the television film The Wild Wild West Revisited (1979) as a senior Secret Service official.
 He retired from acting aged 50.

 Death

-Homeier died on June 25, 2017 at the age of 86 from spinal myelopathy at his home in Indian Wells, California.
+Homeier died on June 25, 2017, at the age of 86 from spinal myelopathy at his home in Indian Wells, California.
 He is survived by his wife, Della, and his sons Peter and Michael from his first marriage (1951–1962) to Nancy Van Noorden Field.